NIH Logo

 NIH: Brand overview

-The American agency National Institutes of Health (NIH) was formed in 1887 to study microorganisms.
+The American agency, the National Institutes of Health (NIH), was established in 1887 to study microorganisms.
 Initially, it was called the Hygienic Laboratory and was subordinate to the Marine Hospital Service, which was transformed into the Public Health Service (PHS) in 1912.
-The Hygienic Laboratory turned into NIH in 1930 after adopting the Ransdell Act.
+The Hygienic Laboratory became the NIH in 1930, following the passage of the Ransdell Act.
 Now it’s one of the leading research centers in the world.
-Its scope of activity covers various directions, including genetics, neurology, oncology, infectious diseases, and much more.
-It contributes to developing new methods of prevention and treatment of diseases.
+Its scope of activity encompasses genetics, neurology, oncology, infectious diseases, and more.
+It contributes to the development of new methods for disease prevention and treatment.

 Meaning and History